indutny/bud/README.md

 }
 ```

-Or any other [JSON][0] and a 404 status code, if SNI certificateis not found.
+Or any other [JSON][0] and a 404 status code, if SNI certificate is not found.

 If optional fields are not present - their value would be taken from `frontend`
 object in configuration file.